 3) It is mandatory to present a medical certificate, stating: Name, Surname, ID of the raider and a text including that the runner is medically and physically fit to participate in the Andean Raid.
 It must have the date, signature and stamp of the doctor who issued it.
-Only certificates dated within the last 60 days prior to the race date will be accepted, for all distances.
+Only certificates dated within the last 12 months prior to the race date will be accepted.

 4) The organization and sponsors reserve the right to use, reproduce, distribute and/or publish pictures, movies, videos and/or any other form of recording of the participants without having to provide any type of financial compensation.
 All runners should interpret registration to the event as their consent to these terms.

 5) The organization may cancel and/or delay the competition due to public safety concerns, public acts, vandalism, weather conditions, pandemia and/or health reasons and/or force majeure.
 If for any reason unrelated to the organization the race could not be carried out, it will be postponed for a new date during the last trimester of 2022.
 In this case, all fully paid registration fees will be transferred at 100% to the new date, no refund will be made.

 6) Abnormal weather conditions or other unexpected event may force the race directors to modify the course, modify start times or cut-off times at the different points of the race for safety reasons, in which case, participants will be notified and informed of the new course.
 In the event of last-minute changes, the modified course will be announced during the pre-race briefing before the race.
 The race markings could also be modified during the competition for safety reasons.
 All changes will be clearly marked.

 7) The organizers, sponsors, volunteers and event personnel are not responsible for any injury or damage that may occur during or outside the race.